dashih/scrabble-solver-servlet/README.md

 Parallelization efficiency was 99% with this version for large inputs.
 The sheer amount of work outweighed any overhead.

 ### Version 7
 I finally became wise.
 Given that the dictionary of valid words is extremely small compared to the number of permutations for a large input, there's a massive opportunity to prune the permutation tree.
 The algorithm can bail whenever the current permutation point can never result in a valid word.
 A Trie can optimize this process.

 I found that 99.99% of permutations could be pruned.
+At this rate, no individual operation is ever long enough to require parallelizing permutation of individual strings as was done in version 6.
+So that algorithm was removed.

+With operations being so quick, the overhead of submitting tasks for every combination became the bottleneck.
+This version implements batch processing of the combinations.
+Still using the Fork/Join framework, the set of combinations is continually divided in half until the batch size is manageable.

 The performance improvement in this version is astounding.
 For a 15-character 0-blanks input, the original parallel solver (versions 5 and below) required 2 days to produce a solution; the serial algorithm was not even worth running.
 The parallel solver in version 6 required 40 minutes.
 The SERIAL solver in this version requires seconds.

-This version brought about a new benchmark input, 15-characters with 2-blanks.
-Parallelization efficiency is not nearly as good unfortunately.
+This version brought about a new benchmark, 15-characters with 2-blanks.
+Parallelization gains are good, but efficiency could be improved.